A Benchmark for Omni-Modal Reasoning in Long Videos: LongShOTBench

-\textbf{Question Generation.} To probe genuine multimodal video understanding, we generate questions per scenario using \text{Qwen3-30B-A3B-2507-Instruct}.
-We elicit (i) single-turn, self-contained queries and (ii) multi-turn dialogues with follow-ups.
-Difficulty is controlled on a five-level scale with Levels 1–2 for recall and recognition, Level 3 for moderate reasoning, and Levels 4–5 for temporal, causal, and contextual inference, with a targeted mix of up to 15\% at Levels 1–2, 25–30\% at Level 3, 35–40\% at Level 4, and 25–30\% at Level 5.
-All questions are explicitly grounded in the video metadata, referencing observable speech, visual frames, or audio cues.
+\textbf{Question Generation.} Within each scenario, we generate both single-turn queries and multi-turn dialogues.
+Difficulty is controlled on a five-level scale, skewing toward moderate-to-hard: 23.6\% at Levels~1-2, 44.0\% at Level~3, and 32.3\% at Levels~4-5 (per-category breakdown in Fig.~\ref{fig:difficulty-ridge}; modality count vs.\ difficulty in Fig.~\ref{fig:difficulty-modality}).
+All questions are explicitly grounded in observable omni-modal cues.